mia-platform/documentation/docs/runtime_suite/mailchimp-notification-service/10_overview.md

 The endpoint takes in input a JSON body as follows:

-* `email`: email of the user for which membership to the audience (specified by `listId`) needs to be checked
+* `email`: The email of the user for which membership to the audience (specified by `listId`) needs to be checked

 * `listId`: newsletter list id.
-Can be found directly on Mailchimp after the audience creation or in the audience details (if audience already exists)
+Can be found directly on Mailchimp after the audience creation or in the audience details (if the audience already exists)

 An example response JSON body is presented below:
 ```